thenexthub/Codira/docs/ABI/OldMangling.rst

 Mangling
 --------

-This file documents ONLY the old mangling scheme in use before Swift 4.0, which is still used for the Objective-C class names of Swift classes.
+This file documents ONLY the old mangling scheme in use before Codira 4.0, which is still used for the Objective-C class names of Codira classes.

 ::

   mangled-name ::= '_T' global

-All Swift-mangled names begin with this prefix.
+All Codira-mangled names begin with this prefix.

 Globals
 ~~~~~~~